2012–13 Serbian Cup: Round of 32

-In this round, seven winners from the previous round will be joined by all 16 teams from Serbian Superliga from 2011–12, as well as top 9 teams from Serbian First League from 2011–12.
+In this round, seven winners from the previous round will be joined by all 16 teams from Serbian Superliga from 2011 to 2012, as well as top 9 teams from Serbian First League from 2011 to 2012.
 The draw contained seeded and unseeded teams.
 16 teams from 2011–12 Serbian SuperLiga (Partizan, Red Star, Vojvodina, Jagodina, Sloboda Užice, Radnički 1923, Spartak Subotica, OFK Beograd, Javor, Rad, Hajduk Kula, BSK Borča, Smederevo, Novi Pazar, Borac Čačak (II) and Metalac (II)) were set as seeded teams.
 Draw was held on 13 September 2012.
 The matches were played on 26 September 2012.
 No extra time was played if the score was tied after regular 90 minutes, with games going straight into penalties.

 Round of 16

 16 winners from first round took part in this stage of the competition.
 The draw was held on 4 October 2012 and contained seeded and unseeded teams.
 Seedings were determined by last seasons final standings in top two Serbian divisions.
 Seeded teams: Partizan, Red Star, Vojvodina, Jagodina, Spartak Subotica, OFK Beograd, Javor and Rad.
 Unseeded teams: Hajduk Kula, Smederevo, Novi Pazar, Borac Čačak (II), Metalac (II), Inđija (II), RFK Novi Sad (II) and Čukarički (II).
 The matches were scheduled for 24 and 31 October 2012.
 No extra time was played in case of tie after 90 minutes.
 Those games went straight into penalty shoot-out.